 \subsection{Visualization Analysis}

 Figure~\ref{fig:value_map_comparison} visualizes the landscape of estimated action-chunk values projected onto a 2D plane, with $Q$-values normalized to $[-1, 1]$ for comparison.
 As shown in the top row, standard conservative regularization (CQL) results in a collapsed value landscape.
 It indiscriminately suppresses the Q-values of all proposal candidates (white dots) to a uniformly low level.
-Consequently, the critic loses the resolution to differentiate recoverable ``near-miss'' proposals from failures, rendering the selection process ineffective.
+Consequently, the critic loses the resolution to differentiate recoverable near-miss proposals from failures, rendering the selection process ineffective.
 In contrast, the bottom row demonstrates that VGAS successfully restores fine-grained ranking resolution.
 Instead of uniform suppression, the value signal exhibits a graded geometric preference that decays smoothly as candidates deviate from the expert actions (red dot).
 This structure ensures that the critic can meaningfully rank candidates based on their physical proximity to the optimal solution.
-The detailed analysis is in Appendix~\ref{app:viz_analysis}.
+The detailed analysis is in Appendix \ref{app:viz_analysis}.

-To rigorously assess execution precision, we visualize the spatial rollouts induced by action chunks on held-out task instances.
+To assess execution precision, we visualize the spatial rollouts induced by action chunks on held-out task instances.
 Although these instances remain semantically aligned with the training demonstrations, they contain subtle yet consequential spatial variations.
 The SFT baseline (blue) exhibits pronounced dispersion, producing a “cloud” of candidates that frequently drifts away from the target.
-This behavior is indicative of poor geometric generalization under few-shot supervision: the policy tends to memorize demonstration-specific trajectories rather than adapt its execution to instance-level spatial configurations.
+This indicates poor geometric generalization under few-shot supervision: the policy tends to memorize demonstration-specific trajectories rather than adapt its execution to instance-level spatial configurations.
 In contrast, \textbf{VGAS} acts as a geometric stabilizer.
 By enforcing structural consistency rather than exact path memorization, the learned critic suppresses this variance and selects the candidate (orange) that best matches the current spatial arrangement.
-Consequently, \textbf{VGAS} effectively corrects execution drift induced by rigid imitation in the base policy.
+Consequently, \textbf{VGAS} corrects execution drift induced by rigid imitation in the base policy.
 Additional experiments on other VLA baselines, inference-budget sensitivity, demonstration-budget scaling, and hyperparameter sensitivity are provided in Appendix \ref{app:additional_exp}.